-Check out the latest video:
+Check out the launch video:

 Virtual cockpit with fully functional instrumentation

-FSX is a version released in 2006 and still going strong today, with an incredibly rich ecosystem, well-established industry of add-on software, robust Software Development Kit (SDK), and with with leading edge industry adopters such as Lockheed Martin.
+FSX is a version released in 2006 and still going strong today, with an incredibly rich ecosystem, well-established industry of add-on software, robust Software Development Kit (SDK), and with leading edge industry adopters such as Lockheed Martin.

 Most of these features can be greatly augmented using the Microsoft-provided SDK: More detailed terrain, location-specific land cover and architecture, and custom-made and purposely-built vehicles.
-This makes the FSX an ideal platform for an expansion module that turns it from an atmospheric flight simulator into a space flight simulator.
+This makes the FSX and its derivatives an ideal platform for an expansion module that turns it from an atmospheric flight simulator into a space flight simulator.